johntrogan/boomerang/doc/building.md

 * `lint` runs lint on the project
 * `test` runs {@tutorial tests}

-A full list of build targets are avaialble in `Gruntfile.js`.
+A full list of build targets are available in `Gruntfile.js`.

 Grunt build options: